 In 2016 Nik Gowing co-authored interim findings of the “Thinking the Unthinkable” study.
-It is based on sixty top level confidential interviews of corporate and public service leaders, plus hundreds more conversations including with the new generation of millennials. in partnership with CIMA it reveals candidly why so many leaders face new difficulties identifying what looms in the disruptions of the “new normal” that have emerged since 2014.
+The work is currently scaling up because of global executive anxieties about the new pressures on leaderships.
+It is based on hundreds of top level confidential interviews and conversations with corporate and public service leaders, plus hundreds more conversations with the new generation of millennials.
+Findings so far reveal candidly why so many leaders face new difficulties identifying what looms in the disruptions of the “new normal” that have emerged since 2014.
+New vulnerabilities are confirmed.
 The findings are scary.

 His peer-reviewed study at Oxford University “Skyful of Lies and Black Swans” predicted and identified the new vulnerability, fragility and brittleness of institutional power in the new all-pervasive public information space.
 The work builds on his work initiated at Harvard.

 In 2014 Nik was appointed a Visiting Professor at Kings College, London in the School of Social Science and Public Policy.
-Since 2016 he has been a Visiting Professor at Nanyang University, Singapore.
+Since 2016 he has been a Visiting Professor at Nanyang University (NTU), Singapore focusing on deepening and widening the “Thinking the Unthinkable” research.
 From 2014 he was a member of the World Economic Forum’s Global Agenda Council on Geo-Economics.

 He was awarded Honorary Doctorates by Exeter University in 2012 and Bristol University in 2015.
 They recognize his ongoing cutting edge analyses and distinguished career in international journalism.